 You need a new website designed, but you’re not sure which content management system (CMS) is the right choice.
 When it comes down to it there are two different kinds, open-source CMS and proprietary CMS.
 Open-source CMS like WordPress are like public parks, free for everyone to use and collectively cared for.
 Proprietary CMS on the other hand are like private property, you have to pay to enter and rely on the owner to care for it.

 Perhaps you aren’t aware, but WordPress is kind of a big deal in the online sphere.
 When most people think of WordPress, they probably think of WordPress.com, but WordPress.org is the real industry behemoth.
 The data we’ll be going over here comes from W3Techs, and WordPress accounts for 60.8% of all CMS-using websites in their database.

-But what about in the wider web?
+But what about on the wider web?
 How does WordPress stack up against the competition across the entire internet?
 34% of all websites use WordPress as their CMS.
-For reference, the next largest CMS is Joomla! — another open source CMS — and it only accounts for 2.8% of all websites.
+For reference, the next largest CMS is Joomla! — another open-source CMS — and it only accounts for 2.8% of all websites.
 And proprietary CMS fall behind even more.
 Sitefinity and Kentico represent 0.2% and 0.1% of all websites respectively.
 We like underdog stories as much as anyone else, but there’s a reason all these people, businesses, non-profits, and governments place their trust in WordPress.

 Staying up to Date